IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_2.md

 Verification:
 > All values in column `FlightDate` are not older than 2016.

-Soda provides dedicate class of [freshness checks](https://docs.soda.io/sodacl-reference/freshness) that can also evaluate date and time values relative to a date of execution.
+Soda provides a dedicated class of [freshness checks](https://docs.soda.io/sodacl-reference/freshness) that can evaluate date and time values relative to the execution date.
-We can express this verification in similar way to demonstrate its usage:
+We can express this verification in a similar way to demonstrate its usage:
 ```yaml
   - freshness(FlightDate) < 11y:
       name: Flights should not be older then 11 years.